prometheus/prometheus/docs/querying/api.md

 “open left”, negative buckets are “open right”, and the zero bucket (with a negative left boundary and a positive right boundary) is “closed both”.

+### Apache Arrow Content Type

+Apache Arrow responses are **experimental** and might change in the future.

+Result types of `matrix` or `vector` can also be encoded using [Apache Arrow](https://arrow.apache.org/) which provides significantly improved encoding and decoding performance when querying large amounts of data.
+Arrow responses can be requested by providing the
+`Accept: application/vnd.apache.arrow.stream` header, and will respond with `Content-Type: application/vnd.apache.arrow.stream` if the content negotiation was successful and Arrow is supported for the data type.

+The response type for Arrow is as follows:
+1. A single stream per time series.
+The series labels are recorded as metadata in the schema.
+2. Each stream will contain one or more record batches for that series.
+3. Each batch of records is a table with two columns:
+   * `t`: Timestamp datatype in millisecond precision.
+   * `v`: Float64 datatype

 ## Targets

 The following endpoint returns an overview of the current state of the